 Coverage begins on the date the WSIB approves the application for Schedule 1 coverage.
 Coverage remains in effect until the employer satisfies the conditions for cancellation of coverage (set out below), or until the business no longer employs workers.

 Cancellation of coverage

 Cancellation by WSIB

-The WSIB may cancel Schedule 1 application coverage when an employer's payment and/or reporting obligations have not been met, or when no reply is received in response to the WSIB's communication attempts, in situations such as
+The WSIB may cancel an employer's by application Schedule 1 coverage when the employer's payment and/or reporting obligations have not been met, or when no reply is received in response to the WSIB's communication attempts, in situations such as:

 - mail is returned to the WSIB and no alternative address can be obtained

 - the reconciliation form has not been submitted